spiral/docs/components/security.md

 }
 ```

-Now, we can create custom rules which can work based on a context, let's extend default class Rule to get access to method injections in our rules:
+To create custom rules which can work based on a context, let's extend default class Rule to get access to method injections in our rules:

 ```php
 class AuthorRule extends Rule